thewpsquad/squad-modules/readme.txt

 == Features ==
 - **Easy-to-Use**: Seamlessly integrated into the Divi Builder, Squad Modules for Divi offers a user-friendly interface that allows you to add, customize, and arrange modules with ease.
-- **Beautifully Designed**: Each module in Squad Modules for Divi is meticulously designed by our team of experts to ensure the highest quality and visual appeal.
+- **Beautifully Designed**: Our team of experts meticulously designs each module in Squad Modules for Divi to ensure the highest quality and visual appeal.
 Choose from a range of stunning modules to make your website stand out.
 - **Customizable**: Squad Modules for Divi provides extensive customization options, allowing you to personalize every aspect of the modules to match your website's branding and design.
 Adjust colors, typography, spacing, and more to create a unique look.
 - **Translation Ready**: Squad Modules for Divi supports translation into multiple languages, including Bangla, English, and German.
 Reach a global audience by providing a localized experience for your users.
 WPML compatibility ensures smooth multilingual functionality.
 - **Responsive and Mobile-Friendly**: All modules are optimized for responsiveness, ensuring that your website looks great on any device.
 Mobile-specific settings enable you to fine-tune the module appearance on smaller screens.